Summary of what I know and where to get more info…

 Increase Blood Pressure

 Salt & Hydration: Adding massive amounts of salt to your diet, and when that’s not feasible supplement!
-I write about how to up salt intake here.
+Use the salt and sodium calculator to help determine the best way for you to increase your salt intake, along with a list of popular electrolyte drinks and supplements.
 Doctors recommend pushing for 2-3 liters a day to alleviate POTS symptoms.

 Florinef: Increases salt retention in order to increase blood volume.
 Those with POTS seem to have much lower blood volumes than healthy people.
 Has the benefit of reducing the constant urination many of us deal with, partly due to the massive fluid intake we strive for.